Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 Image Source: Benchmarks YT Channel on an integrated Intel HD Graphics.

-Therefore, it is obvious from here that you can certainly play the game on integrated graphics cards.
+Therefore, it is evident from here that you can certainly play the game on integrated graphics cards.

 Case Study: AMD R9 270

-The graphical settings were to set to Fancy with Maximum Lighting and resolution of 1920×1080.
+The graphical settings were set to Fancy with Maximum Lighting and a resolution of 1920×1080.

-It was noted by the user that the game consistently runs at greater than 200 FPS.
+The user noted that the game consistently runs at greater than 200 FPS.

-At 32 Chunk draw distance, there can be lags while the game loads the newer generated assets.
+There can be lags at 32 Chunk draw distance while the game loads the newer generated assets.
 However, once you bring that value to a reasonable 18 Chunks draw distance, you could potentially enjoy the game at 300 FPS or higher!

-You will literally need a monitor that supports 240Hz refresh to enjoy the frame rates that you get with this dedicated graphics card.
+You will need a monitor that supports 240Hz refresh to enjoy the frame rates you get with this dedicated graphics card.

 But of course, here we are ONLY TALKING ABOUT THE VANILLA GAME!

-Once you start modding, and depending upon the mods you install, you may need a better graphics card.
+Once you start modding, depending on the mods you install, you may need a better graphics card.

 Case Study: NVIDIA GeForce RTX 3090

-When it comes to modding, even the best of the best GPUs could feel under-powered in running this highly simple game.
+When it comes to modding, even the best of the best GPUs could feel underpowered in running this straightforward game.

-The game looks absolutely fantastic, but the user was just barely able to stay near the 60 FPS range with dips in the frame rate occurring quite often.
+The game looks absolutely fantastic, but the user could barely stay near the 60 FPS range, with dips in the frame rate occurring quite often.
 DIPS BELOW 60 FPS ON A GeForce RTX 3090!
-AND we are talking about a game that can run on an Intel UHD 610!
+And we are talking about a game that can run on an Intel UHD 610!

 Unbelievable.